glennhenry/cs-notes/docs/operating-system/09-memory-management/memory-management.md

 #### Fragmentation

-**Fragmentation** is a phenomenon where memory or storage space that is divided into blocks keep dividing until it becomes very small, non-contiguous blocks that are not efficiently utilized.
+**Fragmentation** is a situation where memory or storage space that is divided into blocks keep dividing until it becomes very small, non-contiguous blocks that are not efficiently utilized.
 It can occur in both RAM and disk storage.

 - **Internal** : Internal fragmentation occurs when allocated memory or storage space is larger than what is required by a process or file.
 The unused portion within an allocated block, which cannot be utilized by other processes or files, is wasted.
 - **External** : External fragmentation occurs when free memory or storage space is divided into small, non-contiguous blocks, making it challenging to allocate large contiguous blocks to processes or files, even if the total free space is sufficient.
 They occur in variable partitioning, when there are memory or storage gaps between allocated blocks.